oracle/truffleruby/doc/contributor/using-intellij.md

     including the Java and Ruby source files.
 Syntax highlighting and project navigation should work for both Java and Ruby.

+Go to "File" -> "Project Structure" -> "Platform Settings", "SDKs", and add the JVMCI OpenJDK that has been installed alongside the TruffleRuby repository when you built.

 ## Configuring Checkstyle Plugin

 Checkstyle style checks for Java code can be imported into IntelliJ via the